a 20 year old repost #nostalgia – remember when we could travel?

 Whenever I go travelling I do lots of research for interesting sound locations to visit and one that instantly appealed was a bell museum.
 This first bell is a 46 ton 600 year old bell that was just amazing to be near when it was struck, and by near I mean put your head inside!
 It resonated for maybe five or ten minutes, so this recording really doesn’t do it justice:

 Another bell that was very intriguing was actually a bowl of water, with side handles which when you rubbed them fast enough created a resonating tone, but the weird thing was that as the bowl resonated the water bubbled almost like it was boiling:

 Some sounds I heard in Beijing I simply could not record, I have a very distinct memory of being about six stories up a tower looking over the suburbs and noticing a flock of pigeons flying around.
 The pigeons had whistles attached to them and the sound was beautifully evocative.

 But one sound I came across in a park I just could not begin to think what was creating it!!
 I first heard it in the distance and followed the direction of the sound until I came across an old guy using what looked like a double ended spinning top, suspended & spinning on some string between two drum sticks!

-My sister helped me buy one of these devices from him and at various times ever since I have practiced making these sounds, the problem being that once you get it going to an audible level it is spinning very fast and if you make a mistake it tends to break the string and the top goes flying off… Its a little dangerous but that old guy in the temple was a master at it!
+My sister helped me buy one of these devices and at various times ever since I have practiced making these sounds… the main problem being that once you get it going to an audible level it is spinning very fast and if you make a mistake it tends to break the string and the top goes flying off… Its a little dangerous but that old guy in the temple was a master at it!
 I’ll update this post with a photo of it – mine is at my studio… Anyone know what they are called?
 I’ll update this post with a photo of mine in an hour or so….

 To give an idea of scale, the drumstick with the string on is the size of a normal drumstick…